White Water is new podcast about creative urgency and the crazy things that happen when we ‘ride the wave’ of life.

 In business, creativity, and personal growth, White Water is that critical transition phase where we leave our comfort zone and ride the wave toward our dreams.
 It’s a period marked by creative urgency, where the pressure to innovate fuels rapid change and unexpected breakthroughs.

 I start the podcast with a four-part breakdown to bring the metaphor to life.
+Listen to the trailer.

 Read the blog on Medium.